bluedynamics/bda.plone.orders/README.rst

     To customize this, edit ``rolemap.xml`` in your integration package as needed.

-Permission ``bda.plone.orders.ViewOrders``
+``bda.plone.orders.ViewOrders``
-    This permission is used to grant permission to view all orders in a given context or globally.
+    Grants permission to view all orders in a given context or globally.

     By default, this permission is set for roles: